a-watkin/fcc-wiki-search/README.md

 All links open in a new tab.
 A random page can also be opened.

-This project was done as part of Free code camp assignments.
+This project was done as part of Free code camps front end assignments.

 Uses: